 Problem Set on "Mandate-Based Health Reform and the Labor Market: Evidence from the Massachusetts Reform."
 First Version: May 2012.
 Latest Version: October 2016.
 (Developed with Toby Chaiken, Jonathan Kolstad, and Megan Wilson).

 This problem set is designed for graduate students and advanced undergraduates.
 It requires Stata and Excel.

 Download Stata, Excel, and Word Files as a zip file.
 The Word file contains instructions.

 Answer key available, instructors only please.
 Email Amanda Kowalski.

-Problem Set on "Estimating Marginal Returns to Medical Care: Evidence from At-risk Newborns" First Version: February 2012.
-Latest Version: February 2012.
+Problem Set on "Estimating Marginal Returns to Medical Care: Evidence from At-risk Newborns."
+First Version: February 2012.
+Latest Version: October 2016.
 (Developed with Tiffany Fan and Michael Cunetta).

 This problem set is designed for undergraduates.
 It requires Stata.

 Download Stata and Word Files as a zip file.
 The Word file contains instructions.